sunilaryal/sunilaryal.github.io/_pages/about.md

 Recent updates
 ----------------------
+* Sep 2021: A paper accepted for publication by the Knowledge Based Systems journal (Elsevier).
+Congratulaions and thanks to Dr. Chiranjibi Sitaula for leading the work.
 * Aug 2021: A paper accepted for publication by the IEEE Transactions on Geoscience and Remote Sensing journal.
 The paper is led by our collaborator Dr Song Xiangyu at the Chinese Academy of Sciences.
 * Jul 2020: Invited to give a guest speach in the [<span>4th National Workshop on Machine Learning & Data Science Nepal</span>](https://sites.google.com/view/mountech-deeplearning/home).
 * July 2021: Aug 2020: Our research proposal led by Dr Imran Razzak has been selected for funding by the Office of National Intelligence (ONI) under the AI for Decision Making Initiative Round 2 Phase 1 though Defence Science Institute (DSI) [AUD 20,000].